-See "travel authorization procedures" for the complete policy regarding export control review and TA approval for international trips.
+See Policy 6.2 Authorization of Travel for the complete policy regarding export control review and TA approval for international trips.

-In certain circumstances, Georgia Tech Foundation funds, Georgia Tech Research Corporation funds or sponsored funds may permit reimbursement or direct payment of business class airfare for International travel that does not meet the 10-hour requirement for State funds.
-Please see Policy 6.6 Air Transportation for a detailed explanation on the use of GTRC and Foundation funds for business class travel.
+Please see Policy 6.6 Air Transportation for a detailed explanation on the use of Institute, GTRC and Foundation funds for business class travel.

 The Fly America Act

 a.
 The General Services Administration issued an amendment to the Federal Travel Regulations in the November 13, 1998 edition of the Federal Register (Vol. 63, No. 219).
 The amendment relates to the use of U.S. flag air carriers under the provisions of 49 U.S.C.
 40118, which is commonly referred to as the Fly America Act.

 b.
 Any air transportation to, from, between or within a country other than the U.S. of persons or property, the expense of which will be assisted by federal funding, must be performed by, or under a code-sharing arrangement with, a U.S. flag air carrier if service provided by such a carrier is “available” (see Comp.
 Gen. Decision B-240956, dated September 25, 1991).
 Tickets must identify the U.S. flag air carrier’s designator code and flight number.

 c.
 For the purposes of this requirement, U.S. flag air carrier service is considered “available” even though:

 - comparable or a different kind of service can be provided at less cost by a foreign-flag air carrier;

 - foreign-flag air carrier service is preferred by or is more convenient for federal funding or traveler; or